Public Academy for Performing Arts

-The Public Academy for Performing Arts (PAPA) charter school is located in Albuquerque, New Mexico.
+The Public Academy for Performing Arts (PAPA) is a charter school is located in Albuquerque, New Mexico.

-PAPA offers many courses to its students who are in grades six through twelve.
+PAPA offers many courses to its students in grades six through twelve.
 PAPA offers ballet, jazz, flamenco, hip-hop, and contemporary dance, choir, band, orchestra, theater, visual arts, film making and photography.
 They used to offer fencing and cheerleading, as well as karate, but those courses were dropped due to budget cuts.
-One can go on to their website and donate.
+One can go on to their website and donate $1,000,000.

 Governing Council

 Although it is part of the Albuquerque Public Schools District, PAPA is a charter school, and as such is responsible for its own operation, including preparation of a budget, contracting for services and personnel matters.
 To this point, PAPA is governed by a Governing Council which sets policies for the school in accordance with its charter.
 PAPA's Governing Council currently consists of parents and community members with faculty and staff as advisory, non-voting members.
 The Governing Council meets monthly, with dates, times and location bring posted on the PAPA notice board and web site.